Jokasan/Progression/README.md

+# Progression

-# Part of the interview task for a Data Analyst role at Square Enix.
+Interactive dashboard, part of the interview task for a Data Analyst role at Square Enix.